-Leaves from both will have a strong garlic or onion odor
+- Blades/leaves from both have a strong garlic or onion odor

 Wild Onion has flat, broad leaves all coming up from one stalk.
 There are numerous different species that could be present in your lawn.
 Basically one bulb can produce many leaves all coming from the same stalk.
 Also, the leaves may spread out or hang down, like a very ‘upright’ tall version of crabgrass.
 If you cut a leaf of wild onion, it will not be hollow.

 Wild garlic is native to Europe/Asia/Africa and was introduced as a food source by colonists.
 This is a perennial bulb that will eventually from into clumps of individual bulbs/stalks.
 It has spread via seeds/bulbs and is generally present throughout the Eastern United States, into the Midwest and along the West Coast.
 When people talk about wild onions growing in their lawn, they are most commonly referring to wild garlic.
 The bulbs are generally 3-6″ below ground.
 If you cut a leaf of wild garlic – it will be hollow.

 Controlling Wild Onion/Garlic – What you should NOT do